Home Tags Le Tour de France 2010

 That's better!
-Hushovd gets his revenge, heroics from Hesjedal, great team work from Saxo and Cervelo, Andy Schleck stops being a mummy's boy, Geraint under scores his arrival and gets a Skoda Yeti and a white jersey, Contador does just fine for an 'ineffectual Spanish climber' and a bad day for Lance.
-'Yesterday is history,' said Hushovd - for sure.
+Hushovd gets his revenge through Arenberg, heroics from Hesjedal, great team work from Saxo and Cervelo, Andy Schleck stops being a mummy's boy, Geraint under scores his arrival and gets a Skoda Yeti and a white jersey, Contador does just fine for an 'ineffectual Spanish climber' and a bad day for Lance.

-Perfect Storm of Crap.
+Perfect Storm of Crap!
 All talk of the Mock aside, holy crap.
 What a day.
 Yesterday’s stage was dubbed a mini Liege-Bastogne-Liege as it covered a segment of the same course as that particular race.
 For those not in the know, LBL is one of the major Spring Classics on the calendar.
 It’s a tough race with lots of short, sharp hills on very small old roads.
-The weather was also particularly Belgian Spring Classic-esque: overcast with sporadic bursts of rain.

 Today's stage leaves from Rotterdam... but first; I didn't used to be a fan - but I guess that was just because he was one of the few who could beat my idol, Super Mario - but now I'm a confirmed Ale Jet admirer.
 Depending on which reference site you chose he's had 156 - or is it 169 wins?
-He's 36, born 03:01:1974 in La Spezia.
-He turned pro in 1996 but didn't score a win until '98 in Langkawi.

 Always Fear The Mock.
 Some would say that this is the most powerful force in the universe, and yet it has never been quantified.
 I for one am a firm believer in the Mock, and think that CERN should be turning their attention to investigating the power of the Mock, rather than the trivialities of the God particle, Higgs boson and what-all else you want to talk about.

-Once again VeloVeritas finds itself in the ‘emperor’s new clothes’ situation — last year at the Worlds, we were about the only ones to point out that Brad heaving his bike after a mechanical in the TT was not particularly good patter.
-Are we the only ones to observe that Alberto Contador is hardly a muscular prologue blaster and at 38 years-of-age, Big Tex isn't exactly the ideal age to be a prologue specialist either?
+We have a look at the Edinburgh Nocturne in this article, but first, once again VeloVeritas finds itself in the ‘emperor’s new clothes’ situation — last year at the Worlds, we were about the only ones to point out that Brad heaving his bike after a mechanical in the TT was not particularly good patter.

-Before we go any further, apologies for the lack of words and pics on the National road race - the VeloVeritas team were all too busy with that 'life stuff' this week, sorry.
+Before we go any further with the Cycling Scandals and Gossip, our apologies for the lack of words and pics on the National road race - the VeloVeritas team were all too busy with that 'life stuff' this week, sorry.
 However, we'll run them post Tour; to help ease that PTSF - 'Post Tour Stress Disorder.'

 Solid Kick-off.
 Finally we’re underway!
 And what a start it’s been.
 Time trial days are always long periods of surprising quietness (and the quiet is always a surprise) punctuated by flurries of furious activity.
 As team mechanic-cum-philosopher Kris Withington (NZ’s finest mechanic) says, “it’s either full gas work or full gas wait.”

-One More Sleep!
+One More Sleep! time for the TdF 2010 to Start.
 We are at the end of Day -1, which is the point where the whole team just want things to start already.
 Admittedly I’ve been in that mood since Tuesday afternoon when I headed out from the team Service Course in Girona.
 Now everyone else has joined me in night-before-Christmas-as-a-seven-year-old land.